Do you have a retirement account? You need to designate a beneficiary. That is where this story begins. It is a bumpy story, so fasten your seat belt.

 A nonperson beneficiary can only take life expectancy payments or a lump sum.

-It is expected by the Congressional Budget Office that this will cost taxpayers around 16 billion dollars due to the fact the distributions will be so much larger it will push many people into higher tax brackets.
+The Congressional Budget Office says will cost taxpayers around 16 billion dollars due to the fact the distributions will be so much larger it will push many people into higher tax brackets.

 What about Roth IRAs?